 User Support Team

-Updated by Olena Kaminska 7 months ago
+Updated by Olena Kaminska about 1 year ago

 - Category changed from Weights to Data analysis

 - Assignee changed from Olena Kaminska to Alita Nandi

 I am answering here your question regarding weights.
 The weight you use will depend on the level of analysis.
 If you analyse households and want to talk about households you will need household weight.
 But if you are talking about individuals (with household level characteristics for example) you should use individual level weights.

 Hope this helps,